-S. Shamala1, Somashekhar2 and Dr. Vitthal Bagalkoti3
+S. Shamala, Somashekhar and Dr. Vitthal Bagalkoti

-^{1&2}Research Scholar, 3Assistant Professor & Library Officer, ^{1,2&3}CMR University, Bangalore, Karnataka, India E-mail: shamalamlisc@gmail.com
+1&2Research Scholar, Assistant Professor & Library Officer, 1,2&3CMR University, Bangalore, Karnataka, India E-mail: shamalamlisc@gmail.com

 The key purpose of this study is to explore digital information literacy skills among library users.
 It also tries to identify the various types of digital information literacy skills and find constraints affecting the related skills and competencies of library users in their information-seeking practices.
 This paper aims to explore the role that digital literacy plays in the users' perception of the usefulness and ease of use of digital technologies and consequently their intention to use technology in the information-seeking practices of users.
 The study aims to identify the need for digital literacy skills and usage of e-resources and the factors that influenced acquiring digital literacy skills.
 The findings also show that digital literacy directly impacts the use of library resources and services.
 The libraries need to organize regular workshops or seminars on digital information literacy skills to raise awareness among their users.
 It also affects users' academic performance.
 This study aims to focus on the utility and assessment of digital literacy skills.

 Keywords: Digital literacy, E-resources, ICT skills, Information literacy.

 The whole world is influenced by the digital culture, which will be the next future.
 Digital literacy, in this changed environment which is moving towards digital economy is the need of the hour.
 Hence Digital Literacy, which is the extension of information literacy is catching attention.
 Being digitally aware and using tools which are relevant for daily living has become essential these days.
 There is no field without a digital role these days.
-Digital Literacy looks beyond the development of functional IT skills as it describes a set of digital culture, collaboration and creativity, finding information, communication and netiquette, functional skills along with life-long learning, communication, collaboration and social engagement.
+Digital Literacy looks beyond the development of functional IT skills as it describes a set of digital behaviors, practices and identities which involve critical thinking, online safety skills, digital culture, collaboration and creativity, finding information, communication and netiquette, functional skills along with life-long learning, communication, collaboration and social engagement.